 - 1. On the toolbar and in the Measurement tools section, click Spot. - 2.
 In the image, click to insert the spot.
 The tool is labeled with a number, and it is also displayed in the Active measurements section. - 3.
 To move the tool, click and hold the tool label in the image, and then move it into position. - 4.
 To configure Settings for the tool, click next to the tool in the Active measurements section.
 This displays the Settings dialog box. - 4.1.
 To change the label of the tool, change the Spot name. - 4.2.
-Use the Autofocus range option to set autofocus on the tool. - 4.3.
-To set local parameters for the tool, see section 10.4.3.2 Local parameters, page 25. - 5.
-To associate an alarm with the tool, see section 10.4.2 Working with alarms, page 22. - 6.
+To set local parameters for the tool, see section 10.4.3.2 Local parameters, page 24. - 5.
+To associate an alarm with the tool, see section 10.4.2 Working with alarms, page 20. - 6.
 To remove the tool, click Settings next to the tool in the Active measurements section, and then click Delete measurement.